intelequia/VirtualLabs/README.md

 1. Click on this button: [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fintelequia%2FVirtualLabs%2Fmaster%2Fsimple-architecture%2Frds-base-azuredeploy.json)
 2. Fill the form.
 You can get info about each field if you hold the cursor over the info icon.
    * Choose your subscription and create or select an existing resource group.
    * Set the admin credentials.
-An member of Administrator Group account will be created.
+A member of Administrator Group account will be created.
 Remember this credentials to access to VMs after de deployment.
    * Set the name of the domain that will be created and that all the VMs will join it.
    * Set a prefix for the gateway public DNS.
 The fqdn will look something like 'contoso-gateway.cloudapp.azure.com'.
-   * Before select the size for VMs is recommended to [check what VM sizes are available in your region](https://azure.microsoft.com/en-us/regions/services/) and [your subscription VM core usage](https://blogs.msdn.microsoft.com/madan/2016/10/25/check-azure-resource-manager-arm-vm-core-storage-usage-using-powershell/).
    * Select the size for Frontend and Backend VMs.
+[Check which VM sizes are available by region](https://azure.microsoft.com/en-us/regions/services/).
    * Select the size for Session Host VMs.
+[Check which VM sizes are available by region](https://azure.microsoft.com/en-us/regions/services/).
 3. Now wait for the green check in the notifications hub.
 It will take **1 to 2 hours** for completes the resources deployment.
 4. Export and copy self-signed certificates to client computers
    * A self-signed certificate have been used for the deployment.
 This certificate will need to be installed on the local client machines.
 See how do it following the steps described in [this guide](Documentation/UserAccessWebCert.md).